alexlioralexli/rllab-finetuning/README.md

 # rllab

+## Sub-policy Adaptation for Hierarchical Reinforcement Learning

+To run experiments for the paper *Sub-policy Adaptation for Hierarchical Reinforcement Learning*, navigate to `sandbox/finetuning/README.md` to view instructions.

+## rllab

 rllab is a framework for developing and evaluating reinforcement learning algorithms.
 It includes a wide range of continuous control tasks plus implementations of the following algorithms: